More than 23,000 euros for accommodation on the Adriatic

 Expensive vacation in Italy over Pentecost: More than 23,000 euros for accommodation – without breakfast

-“I was shocked,” says Herbert S. today.de “If I had that much money, I certainly wouldn’t book this apartment.”
+“I was shocked,” says Herbert S. today.de “If I had that much money, I would certainly not book this apartment.”
 The inexplicably high price apparently even appeared on several booking platforms.
 Incidentally, the more than 23,000 euros for the Pentecost weekend do not include breakfast and open booking.com you have to pay in advance – there is no money back.
-“Some apparently do extreme business over the Pentecost weekend,” says the Viennese angrily.
+“Some apparently do extreme business over the Pentecost weekend,” says the Viennese annoyed.

 Or is the usury price a typo?
 An inquiry to the hotel has so far remained unanswered.
 But not only this hotel is probably quite expensive, often hotel bargains turn out to be rip-offs. (kiba)